P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: Experiments

 \subsection{Accuracy}

 's retrieval is accurate after computing the distances.
-It has small numerical errors introduced by converting embedding elements to integers and the multiplication of the distance calculation.
+It has small numerical errors introduced by converting embedding elements to integers and by the multiplication of the distance calculation.
 We use BEIR's \texttt{trec-covid} dataset \cite{dataset}, which has 171332 documents.
 We use BEIR's precomputed embeddings from Cohere/beir-embed-english-v3 \cite{dataset_emb}.
-We measure the recall between the results from {\myProj}'s integer distances and the original distances, i.e., the dot products of the floating-point embeddings, resulting in \cref{fig:acc}. {\myProj}'s recall keeps $1$ for $k' = 16$--$1024$, showing {\myProj}'s high computation accuracy.
-Because {\myProj} only considers cosine and dot product distances, we measure the results' average relevance score to show if {\myProj} retrieves the relevant documents, resulting in \cref{fig:acc}.
-The relevance score is a human-annotated categorical level of relevance. $0, 1, 2$ correspond to irrelevant, relevant, and highly relevant, respectively. {\myProj}'s relevance score is larger than $1$ for $k' \le 300$, meaning all of the retrieved documents are generally the relevant ones.
+We measure the recall between the results from {\myProj}'s integer distances and the original distances, i.e., the dot products of the floating-point embeddings. {\myProj}'s recall remains $1$ for $k' = 16$--$1024$, showing {\myProj}'s high computation accuracy.
+We omit the recall figure because its curve is constant.
+Because {\myProj} only considers cosine and dot product distances, we also measure the results' average relevance score to show whether {\myProj} retrieves the relevant documents, resulting in \cref{fig:acc}.
+The relevance score is a human-annotated categorical level of relevance. $0, 1, 2$ correspond to irrelevant, relevant, and highly relevant, respectively. {\myProj}'s relevance score is larger than $1$ for $k' \le 300$, meaning all of the retrieved documents are generally relevant.